yii-tools/forms/docs/field/hint.md

 # Hint

-For default the hint its the attribute hint of the form model, which can be changed by the `\Yii\Forms\Field::hintContent()` method.
+For default the hint it's the attribute hint of the form model, which can be changed by the `\Yii\Forms\Field::hintContent()` method.

 For example, the following code for change the hint content.